Rate this page:

 permissions: scopes: - 'read:confluence-content.summary' modules: macro: - key: hello-world-app-hello-world function: main title: Forge app for Mia description: Inserts hello world! function: - key: main handler: index.run app: id: '<your app id>' name: hello-world-app

 Any time you make changes to the code, deploy your app using the command.
-This command builds your code and reports any compilation errors.
+This command builds, compiles, and deploys your code, and reports any compilation errors.

 To install your app on a new site, run the command.
 Once the app is installed on a site, it will automatically pick up all minor app deployments, which means you don't need to run the install command again.
 A minor deployment includes any change that doesn't modify app permissions in the manifest.